Malcolm Browne: Career

 Browne worked for ABC TV for about a year but became dissatisfied with television journalism, and worked freelance for several years.
 He did a year's fellowship at Columbia University with the Council on Foreign Relations.
 In 1968, he joined The New York Times, becoming its correspondent for South America in 1972.
 Having worked as a chemist prior to becoming a journalist, in 1977 Browne became a science writer, serving as a senior editor for Discover.
-He returned to the Times in 1985, and went on to cover the Persian Gulf War in 1991.
+He returned to the Times in 1985 and went on to cover the Persian Gulf War in 1991.

+Family and personal life

+Malcolm Browne was a distant relative of the Irish writer Oscar Wilde; his grandfather was the writer's cousin.
+His mother professed pacifist views and belonged to the Quaker community, his father worked as an architect and practiced Catholicism.

+The correspondent was married three times, meeting his third wife in 1961 while she was working for the Saigon government's Ministry of Information.
+The couple married five years later and had two children.

 Death

-Browne died in Hanover, New Hampshire on August 27, 2011, of complications from Parkinson's disease.
+Browne died in Hanover, New Hampshire on August 27, 2012, of complications from Parkinson's disease.
 He was 81 years old.